chrisadkin/introduction-to-terraform/slides.md

 - Configurations are written in Hashicorp Control Language

-- Cofigurations consist of one or more resources
+- Configurations consist of one or more resources

 - Resources are created via providers